 - Pour a couple tablespoons olive oil in the soup pot.
-Sautee onion and carrots until soft at least five minutes, add garlic and cook until fragrant, about a minute more.
+Saute onion and carrots until soft (about five minutes), add garlic and cook until fragrant, about a minute more.

 - Add tomato puree plus enough water or stock to equal 6 cups.
 Season with a pinch of sugar, salt and pepper.
 Add thyme sprigs and let the soup come to a boil.
 Lower heat, and let simmer for about 20 minutes.
 Remove thyme sprigs before serving.

 - Garnish individual servings with croutons and eggs.

 Store leftovers in airtight containers in the refrigerator for up to a week.

 I’m a home cook, not a chef.
 My recipes are not tested by anyone other than myself and your mileage may vary.
 If the ingredients or steps look a little off, let me know and I’ll make a correction.
 (That’s the beauty of blogging, right?)